pirjo2/DataEngMovie/README.md

 # Data Engineering course project: Trends in Cinema
 Authors: Anna Maria Tammin, Maria Anett Kaha, Pirjo Vainjärv

 The aim of this project is to analyze and filter movies based on ratings and other attributes.
+This application helps users to filter out the highest-rated movies to discover and watch or filter out the best matches for users' desires.
+Also, if users want to watch the lowest-rated movies, then this application helps to filter them out.

 ### Source datasets:
 [Movielens (Small)](https://grouplens.org/datasets/movielens/latest/) <br>